Most Girls (Pink song)

 "Most Girls" is a song by American singer Pink, released as the second single from her debut album, Can't Take Me Home (2000).
 It was released on June 6, 2000, and, after spending 16 weeks on the US Billboard Hot 100 chart, peaked at number four on November 25.
-The song also reached number one in Australia, where it was certified platinum, number two in Canada and New Zealand, and number five in the United Kingdom.
+The song also reached number one in Australia, number two in Canada and New Zealand, and number five in the United Kingdom.

 Critical reception

 Stephen Thomas Erlewine highlighted the song in his review of the album Can't Take Me Home for AllMusic.
 MTV Asia noted that the song was among the album's "edgy cuts" which had "everything it takes to top the charts".
 Q called the song a standout among the tracks from Can't Take Me Home.